softcommerceltd/magento-plenty-amasty-cashondelivery/README.md

 ## About
-PlentyMarkets Connector - Amasty Cash On Delivery add-on.
+PlentyONE Connector - Amasty Cash On Delivery add-on.

 ## Purpose
 Used to extend order totals.